sudhakar3697/awesome-electron-alternatives/README.md

 ### Lisp
 * [clog](https://github.com/rabbibotton/clog): The Common Lisp Omnificent GUI, CLOG for short, uses web technology to produce graphical user interfaces for applications locally or remotely.
 CLOG can take the place, or work alongside, most cross-platform GUI frameworks and website frameworks.
 The CLOG package starts up the connectivity to the browser or other websocket client (often a browser embedded in a native application.)

-### Low-code
-* [outsystems](https://www.outsystems.com/): OutSystems lets you ship more modern apps, faster.
-It's the enterprise-grade low-code platform for the complex, business-critical apps that matter most to your business.

 ### Nim
 - [nimx](https://github.com/yglukhov/nimx): Desktop, Mobile & Web GUI framework in Nim.
 - [NiGui](https://github.com/trustable-code/NiGui): A cross-platform, desktop GUI toolkit.